Frequently Asked Questions

 - Student learning objectives for the project and/or course.

-During the project, faculty are asked to provide:
+During the course, faculty are asked to provide:

 - Photo documentation of the community-based learning process and/or product.